An Euler scheme for BSDEs via the Wiener chaos decomposition: Preliminaries

+where the identities hold $dt\otimes d\mathbb{P}$-a.e.
+Thus, implementing the scheme amounts to computing conditional expectations and their Malliavin derivatives.
+In the following sections, we perform these computations through finite Wiener chaos expansions of the random variables $F_i^\pi$.

-We state the convergence rate of the scheme introduced above, following \cite{HuYaozhong2011MCFB}.
-For readability, we restrict to the case of a deterministic generator $f$; analogous results for random generators can be obtained under additional conditions.
+We conclude this subsection by recalling the convergence rate of the scheme, following \cite{HuYaozhong2011MCFB}.
+For readability, we restrict to the case of a deterministic generator $f$; an analogous result for random generators can be obtained under additional conditions.
 The theorem is proved under the following assumption.

-\begin{assumption} Fix $q>4$. \begin{enumerate}[label=(\roman*)] \item $\xi \in \mathbb{D}_{T}^{2,q}$, and there exists $\mu >0$ such that for all $s,r \in [0,T]$,
+\begin{assumption} Fix $q>4$. \begin{enumerate}[label=(\roman*)] \item $\xi \in \mathbb{D}_{T}^{2,q}$, and there exists $\mu >0$ such that, for all $s,r \in [0,T]$,

-\item $f \in C_{b, (y,z)}^{1:2}$ and $\int_{0}^{T} \abs{f(t,0,0)}^{2}dt < \infty$; \item there exists $[f]_H>0$ such that
+\item $f \in C_{b, (y,z)}^{1:2}$ and $\int_{0}^{T} \abs{f(t,0,0)}^{2}\,dt < \infty$; \item there exists $[f]_H>0$ such that

 \end{enumerate} \end{assumption}